-Patrick Forbes’ latest documentary, The Phantom, a film about how the State of Texas knowingly sent an innocent man to his death and left a serial killer at large, is in theaters on July 2 through Greenwich Entertainment.
+Patrick Forbes’ latest documentary, The Phantom, a film about how the State of Texas knowingly sent an innocent man to his death and left a serial killer at large, is now streaming on Netflix.
 His career began as a very junior researcher on a BBC series, when he was arrested after discovering Britain had a (secret) spy satellite.
 At that moment, it was clear that documentaries offered a lot more excitement and interest than his previous career as an economist.
 He’s gone on to become one of Britain’s best documentary directors – winning the Best Director BAFTA for his Channel 4 series The Force, Best Series BAFTA for The National Trust (BBC), and having his documentary feature about Julian Assange, Wikileaks; Secrets & Lies, premiere at SXSW, before being seen around the world.

 “Tell the Truth.”
 That is what everyone’s mother and father asks.
 Normally after you have done something terrible to your sister, brother, or family pet.

 I had Aunt Anne on my case as well.
 She assured me that if I did not tell the truth, the Devil would have my soul.
 Aged six I was not entirely sure what my soul was.
 But I did not want Satan to have it.

 As I grew up, I discovered that outside the Forbes family there were people who were not terrified of Beelzebub’s embrace, that they “lied.”
 So began a life-long obsession with sorting truth from fiction, of trying to work out what was/is really happening.

 It meant two career options: detective or documentary maker.
 I was not tough enough for the first.
 You had to smoke that many cigarettes, hit those hard men?
 The die was cast.
 Documentaries it was.